LG LP1419IVSM Review

 In any case, accounting for these two inefficiencies, the LP1419IVSM’s seasonally adjusted cooling capacity (SACC) is 10,000 BTU.

-For comparison, all of the sub 9,000 BTU (SACC) units we tested – in other words, all other 14,000 BTU models except for the NewAir NAC14KWH02 – took at least 30 minutes to lower the room’s temperature by 10° F and close to 2 hours to lower it by 15° F.
+For comparison, all of the sub 9,000 SACC BTU units we tested (units like the Black + Decker BPACT14WT) took at least 30 minutes to lower the room’s temperature by 10° F and close to 2 hours to lower it by 15° F.

 Like most other 14,000 BTU units on the market, the LP1419IVSM draws a lot of power.
 14,000 BTU units draw between 1200 and 1400+ watts depending on specific manufacturer and model.
 The LP1419IVSM draws 1370 watts on maximum fan speed operating at maximum cooling capacity.